Dispersion of activity at an active-passive nematic interface: Method

 \section{Method}

-In order to simulate the dispersion of a conserved activity (e.g., nutrients) by the chaotic flow of an active turbulent nematic, we couple the hydrodynamic model of active nematics used in previous works (for instance, in Refs.~\cite{C9SM00859D, C9SM02306B, marenduzzo07steady}) with the advection-diffusion equation for the activity.
+Dispersion is the process of spreading the concentration of a solute where the flux depends both on the concentration gradient and on the fluid velocity.
+Diffusion is a special case of dispersion when the fluid velocity is zero while advection is the transport of the solute by the fluid velocity without changing its concentration in the comoving frame.
+In order to simulate the dispersion of a conserved activity field (e.g., nutrients or ATP) by the chaotic flow of an active turbulent nematic, we couple the hydrodynamic model of active nematics used in previous works (for instance, Refs.~\cite{C9SM00859D, C9SM02306B, marenduzzo07steady}) with the advection-diffusion equation for the activity field.
+We assume that this field is the product of the concentration (or quantity) of nutrients, which may vary in space and time, and a constant that measures their efficiency (or quality) in the generation of active stresses.
+Clearly, when the concentration is constant the activity field is also constant.
+Note that we assumed the active stress is proportional to the concentration of fuel for simplicity but other choices are possible; it can be proportional to the chemical potential of fuel for instance~\cite{J_licher_2018}.
 Here we do not consider the consumption of nutrients (as done, for instance, in Ref.~\cite{PhysRevE.102.020601}) as we are interested in their dispersion throughout the system, i.e., we assume that the nutrients are mixed on a time scale that is much shorter than that of their consumption.
-As the activity drives the spontaneous flow in the active turbulent domain and the flow disperses the activity into the passive nematic, there is a non-trivial dynamical behaviour at this active-passive nematic interface.
-Note that the interface evolves but its propagation is constrained by the conserved activity~\cite{C9SM02306B}.
+As the active stresses drive spontaneous flows in the active turbulent domain and the flow disperses the activity into the passive nematic domain, there is a non-trivial dynamical behaviour at this active-passive nematic interface.
+Note that the interface evolves but its propagation is constrained by the conserved activity.
+It can not propagate indefinitely with constant velocity as in Ref.~\cite{C9SM02306B} which does not consider the conservation of activity.

 At the coarse grained level, the nematic is described by the director field $n_\alpha$, representing the average direction of molecular aligning, and the scalar order parameter $S$, which represents the degree of nematic order in a specific domain.
 These two fields are combined in the uniaxial tensor order parameter, $Q_{\alpha \beta} = S(n_\alpha n_\beta - \delta_{\alpha \beta}/3)$, a traceless and symmetric tensor.
 For simplicity, we consider the tensor $Q_{\alpha\beta}$ uniaxial, which is exact in bulk passive nematics and a good approximation under most conditions.
 The equilibrium of the system is described by the Landau-de Gennes free energy $\mathcal{F} = \int_V \,d^3 r\, f$, with energy density given by: